SS-Verfügungstruppe: Development of the Waffen-SS

 After the Dutch surrender, the LSSAH was moved south to France.
 On 24 May the LSSAH, along with the SS-VT division, were positioned to hold the perimeter around Dunkirk, assisting in reduction of the size of the pocket containing the encircled British Expeditionary Force and French forces.
 On 27 May, a unit from the Totenkopf, the 4 Company, committed the Le Paradis massacre; 97 captured men of the 2nd Battalion Royal Norfolk Regiment were machine gunned after surrendering, with survivors finished off with bayonets.
 Two men survived.
 By 28 May the SS-Leibstandarte had taken the village of Wormhout, 10 miles from Dunkirk.
 There, soldiers of the 2nd Battalion were responsible for the Wormhoudt massacre, where 80 British and French soldiers were murdered after they surrendered.

 After the close of the Battle of France, the SS-VT was officially renamed the Waffen-SS, in a speech made by Adolf Hitler on 19 July 1940.
-Himmler also gained approval for the Waffen-SS to form its own high command, the Kommandoamt der Waffen-SS (Waffen-SS Command Office) within the SS-Führungshauptamt (FHA), which was created in August 1940 under Gruppenführer Hans Jüttner.
+Himmler also gained approval for the Waffen-SS to form its own high command, the Kommandoamt der Waffen-SS (Waffen-SS Command Office) within the SS-Führungshauptamt (FHA).
+It was created in August 1940, and nominally under the authority of Himmler with operational command under then SS-Gruppenführer Hans Jüttner.
 The Totenkopf Division, together with the independent Totenkopf-Standarten, were transferred to FHA control.
 Further that same month, SS chief-of-staff Gottlob Berger approached Himmler with a plan to recruit volunteers in the conquered territories from the ethnic German and Germanic populations.
 At first Hitler had doubts about recruiting foreigners, but he was persuaded by Himmler and Berger.
 He gave approval for a new division to be formed from foreign nationals with German officers.